MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 The soft landing — 2026/27 quarterly updates only

-HMRC will not issue penalty points for late quarterly updates during the 2026/27 tax year.
-This is a genuine concession for Phase 1 taxpayers in their first year.
-However, you must still submit your quarterly updates — they are required before you can make your Final Declaration.
+HMRC will not issue penalty points for late quarterly updates during the 2026/27 tax year, for Phase 1 taxpayers in their first year.
+You must still submit the updates, as they are required before you can make your Final Declaration.

 The soft landing does not cover: